 The best-in-class Boston grand just got even better.
-The new Boston PE II now features a luxurious Kewazinga Bubinga veneer on the inside rim and a stunning rose-gold colored plate.
+The new Boston Performance Edition II now features a luxurious Kewazinga Bubinga veneer on the inside rim (on Ebony finish grands) and a stunning rose-gold colored plate.
 We’ve also upgraded to black felts for the plate, under the fallboard, and around the pedals.
 A rescaled bass and treble wire lower string tension provides increased sustain, better tone clarity, and a deeper, clearer bass.

-The Boston Performance Edition II also includes the major enhancements previously introduced with the original Performance Edition in 2009, including a maple inner rim (found only in the finest pianos) and the patented Octagrip™ pinblock.
-In combination, these enhancements further elevate the Boston Performance Edition II piano to a class by itself in the mid-price range
+The Boston PE II also includes the major enhancements previously introduced with the original Performance Edition in 2009, including a maple inner rim (found only in the finest pianos) and the patented Octagrip™ pinblock.
+In combination, these enhancements further elevate the Boston Performance Edition II piano to a class by itself in the mid-price range.

 explore the Boston Grand